These are areas of the ACT that have been identified as having the special characteristics of the National Capital. These primary characteristics are:

 - a geometric plan with the central triangle formed by grand avenues terminating at Capital Hill, the symbolic centre of the nation

 - a system of urban centres.

-Canberra has been developed as a series of separate but linked towns, established in valleys and shaped and separated from each other by a system of open space.
+Canberra has been developed as a series of linked towns, established in valleys and separated from each other by a system of open space.
 This arrangement has protected the major hills and ridges from development, and has created a scenic backdrop and natural setting for the urban areas.
 It has reinforced the garden character for which Canberra is renowned.
 This landscape setting makes a major contribution to the environmental quality which is a feature of Canberra's character.
 Conserving and enhancing the landscape setting is important in retaining the character of the National Capital.

-The Designated Areas currently comprise:
+The Designated Areas includes:

 - Lake Burley Griffin and its foreshores

 - the road reservations of the Main Avenues and Approach Routes (MAAR).